 In a large skillet: first– dry toast your walnuts.
 This only takes a couple of minutes, make sure they don’t burn.
 Remove and set aside.

-Add the olive oil to the heated pan, toss in the onion slices first and let them saute for a minute or two to soften.
+Add the olive oil to the heated pan, toss in the onion slices first and let them saute for a minute or two to soften. (if you have an extra 15 minutes-let the onions saute on low heat.
+It takes this dish to a another level!
+So worth it.)
 Then add the carrots and green beans.
 Saute uncovered for about 5 minutes.
 Add salt and pepper.
 Cover and let cook another 5 minutes or so until just tender.

 Add pasta to the boiling water and cook according to package directions.